ossf/criticality_score/cmd/collect_signals/README.md

       correspond to entries in the output csv until there are no unprocessed repository urls interleaving processed urls.
 Delete the remaining urls above the unprocessed urls.
+1. Restart `collect_signals`:
+    - Use the new file as the input.
+    - Either use a new file as the output, or specify `-append`.

 *Note:* when correlating URLs it is possible that the repository has been renamed.